dentarg/auth0-blog/_posts/2016-11-14-migrating-an-angular-1-app-to-angular-2-part-3.markdown

 }
 ```

 We'll add a boolean `loading` property to track loading state.
 Loading should be turned off when the API responds either with a success or a failure; we don't want to get stuck in an infinite loading state.
-We'll use the [`onCompleted` method](http://reactivex.io/documentation/operators/subscribe.html) to implement this.
-This is the third method of `subscribe` (the first two being `onNext` and `onError`).
-This is quite similar to our implemention in the Angular 1 app: [ng1-dinos used the promise method `.finally()`](https://github.com/auth0-blog/ng1-dinos/blob/master/src/app/pages/home/Home.ctrl.js) in this case.
+We'll add `this.loading = false` in both the `onNext` and `onError` subscription functions.

+> **Note:** This is different our implemention in the Angular 1 app: [ng1-dinos used the promise method `.finally()`](https://github.com/auth0-blog/ng1-dinos/blob/master/src/app/pages/home/Home.ctrl.js).
+When [subscribing to observables](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/api/core/operators/subscribe.md), the `onCompleted` function is only executed upon graceful termination of the observable sequence.
+Unlike `finally()` with promises, it will not run if an exception occurred.

 To initiate the loading state, we'll set the `loading` property to `true` in the `ngOnInit()` lifecycle hook.